 WHat is LEAP?

 In 2009, Warren Conner Community Development Coalition (now Eastside Community Network) partnered with seven community development organizations serving the lower eastside (from Alter Road to Mount Elliot, East Warren to the Detroit River), to tackle the massive divestment and socioeconomic inequity plaguing our community.
-Together with residents and technical advisors, we created the Lower Eastside Action Plan (LEAP) a resident-driven framework for redeveloping our neighborhoods through vacant land reuse and reclamation.
+Together with residents and technical advisors, we created the Lower Eastside Action Plan (LEAP), a resident-driven framework for redeveloping our neighborhoods through vacant land reuse and reclamation, with funding from the Fred A. and Barbara M. Erb Family Foundation.
 The U.S. Environmental Protection Agency honored LEAP with a 2013 National Award for Smart Growth Achievement.
 To learn more about LEAP, visit leapdetroit.org.

 Stakeholder Advisory Group (SAG)

 LEAP is governed by a 15-member Steering Committee comprised of partner organizations located in the LEAP district.
 Bi-monthly Stakeholder Advisory Group (SAG) Meetings are held - open to all residents within the LEAP district to discuss priorities.
 2016 SAG Meetings will be held on the 3rd Tuesday of each month at 6PM at ECN's Headquarters.